BNN-UPC/ignnition/docs_rst/train_and_evaluate.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 One of the main problems that any Machine Learning Engineer has faced is
 to properly debug the models.
-Machine learning oftently perform very
+Machine learning often performs very
-well, but we are rarely capable of having proper insight on its inner
+well, but we are rarely capable of having proper insight into its inner
 working.
-This makes it very challanging and time consuming to fix /
+This makes it very challenging and time-consuming to fix /
-troubleshoot a ML model.
+troubleshoot an ML model.

-For this, IGNNITION incorporates a debugging system which is based on
+For this, IGNNITION incorporates a debugging system that is based on
 producing a simplified computational graph of the model.
 For this, the
 user should make the following call over the previously created model